jfelten/knowhow-shell/README.md

 # Anatomy of a knowhow job

 Knowhow jobs are json objects that define a script to be run and any necessary inputs that are needed.
-These objects can then be fed into knowhow-shell.executeJob(job, callback) for execution.
+These objects are then fed into knowhow-shell.executeJob(job, callback) for execution.
 Knowhow-shell will trigger a 'job-complete' event when the script is finished with the script output as a variable.
 Here is a job marked up with inline explanations of each value:

 <samp>
 sampleJob = {<br>